terraformdns/terraform-azurerm-dns-recordsets/README.md

+This is a Fork as the original repo looked dead.

 # Azure DNS Recordsets Module

 This module manages DNS recordsets in a given Azure DNS zone.
 It is part of